juju/docs/src/en/multiuser.md

 Title: Working with multiple users
 TODO: Stuff on user-added models (ssh key and credentials)
       Check the functionality of admin user access level.
 This currently appears to do nothing (not destroy models, nor backups)
+      Add "External users" page when ready

 # Working with multiple users

 Juju has an internal user framework that allows for the sharing of controllers and models.
-To achieve this, a Juju user can be created that is of a certain type; be granted specific permissions; and be authenticated in a certain way.

-[Machine SSH authentication][users-auth]
+To achieve this, a Juju user can be created, disabled, and have rights granted and revoked.
+Users remote to the system that created a controller can use their own Juju client to log in to the controller and manage the environment based on the rights conferred.
+Multiple users can be accommodated by the same Juju client.

+Various categories of users can be defined based on the permissions they have been granted.
+In turn, these permissions lead to certain abilities.
+See page [User types and abilities][users] for an overview.

+!!!
+Note:
+    Juju users are not related in any way to the client system users.

 ## Creating users